YETUNDE-63/LITA_Capstone_CustomerData_Project/README.md

 -----------------------------
 - EDA involved the exploring of the Data to answer some questions about the Data such as:
   1. Which region is Top 1 by Active Subscription??
-  2. Wchich Subscription Type is the Most Popular?
+  2. Which Subscription Type is the Most Popular?
   3. What is the total number of Active Subscriptions?
   4. What is the total number of Cancelled Subscriptions?
-  5.Which 3 Regions are the Top by Subscription Cancellation?
+  5. Which 3 Regions are the Top by Subscription Cancellation?

 ### Key Insights
 ----------------